phuonglh/vn.vitk/DEP.md

 algorithm.
 At its core, this algorithm requires a classifier to classify each parsing configuration into a transition.
 Vitk uses a multi-layer perceptron (MLP) model (or an artificial neural network) as its classifier.
-This is a simple network in that it either contains zero or only one hidden layer.
+This is a simple network in that it either contains no more than one hidden layer.

 ### Modes ##